scottmwilson/HTML-and-CSS-Projects/README.md

 # HTML-and-CSS-Projects
-This repository will contain HTML / CSS course assignments
+This repository will contain HTML / CSS course assignments from my Python Boot Camp at The Tech Academy

+Projects Included:

+Space Station
+Movie Theatre